RAK4600 Breakout Board Quick Start Guide

 - Send data from the RAK4600 Breakout Board and receive it at the platform

-The following section gives the details of each of these aforementioned steps.
-Before you start, you must choose to use either ABP or OTAA mode to register the device to the network server.
+The following section provides details for each of the aforementioned steps.
+Before starting, decide whether to use ABP or OTAA mode to register the device with the network server.

 Create a new Application